Shehnaz Pervaiz

-Shehnaz Pervaiz is a Pakistani actress.
-She played Khajista Jahan in Quddusi Sahab Ki Bewah from the first episode.
-She is also famous for playing Reshma in Joru Ka Ghulam, Shamim in Love In Gulshan-e-Bihar, Rehana in Mitthu Aur Aapa and Zulekha in Jakaria Kulsoom Ki Love Story.

-Biography and career
+Shehnaz Pervaiz (born 5 April 1968) is a Pakistani actress known for her work in Tanveer Fatima (B.A) and Quddusi Sahab Ki Bewah (2012).

+Early life

 Shehnaz was born in Lahore in 1968 on 5 April.
 She completed her studies from University of Lahore.

+Career

 She made her acting debut in 1986 on PTV Channel.
 She was popular for comedic roles in dramas.
 She was famous for her pairing with Moin Akhtar in drama Such Much on PTV in 1998.

+Personal life

+Shehnaz married a television producer and they worked on screen in a puppet show on PTV.
+She has four children.